-Writing—defined broadly to include oral, visual, digital, and inscriptional modes of communication—is essential to all academic and civic endeavors.
+Writing is essential to all academic and civic endeavors.
 Writing enables the scholarly exchange of ideas; it facilitates civic and professional participation; it inspires creativity and innovation; and it transforms students into leaders, activists, inventors, artists, teachers, and citizens of the world.

 Commitment to Anti-Racist Pedagogy